About the department

 General CT imaging for inpatients and outpatients are performed on two Multi-slice CT scanners.
 The CT scanner takes ‘slices’ of the body and produces an image of this ‘slice’ it is very useful in staging cancers, or helping to plan surgery for complicated broken bones as it can produce very detailed images of a large part of the body in a short space of time.
 The slices can be put together to make a 3D reconstruction.

-There are two MRI scanners, a static unit in the in the main department and a mobile unit that images a wide range of body areas, including routine musculoskeletal and neurological imaging as well as liver, abdominal, head and neck and breast imaging.
+There are three MRI scanners, two static units in the in the main department and a mobile unit that images a wide range of body areas, including routine musculoskeletal and neurological imaging as well as liver, abdominal, head and neck and breast imaging.

 Ultrasound is commonly associated with the scans taken during pregnancy however, it can also be used for other areas of the body for example the liver and kidneys.
 Doppler ultrasound is used to watch blood flow in a vein or artery, gel is applied to the area to be scanned.
 A transducer is used which emits high frequency ultrasound wave which ‘bounces’ back after a delay which is picked up by the transducer (like an echo) and computer software converts it into an image